Cinnamon Basil

 Annual

 Cinnamon basil is a sweet basil cultivar with purple stems and a warm spicy note that whispers cinnamon without being dessert.
-Standard culinary basil life cycle: heat-loving annual in most of the U.S., possible short-lived perennial in frost-free Florida if you do not let it flower into exhaustion. subtropical and tropical Americas: plant after frost, harvest aggressively, let a few spikes bloom for pollinators if you can spare the leaf quality dip. ☀️💧 Sun and Water: - Full sun and warm nights; sulks below 50°F. - Even moisture; avoid wet feet; mulch reduces splash-borne disease. ✂️ Propagation: - Seed each season for volume; clones from cuttings keep flavor true. - Pinch tips for bushiness; flower spikes are bee candy.
+Standard culinary basil life cycle: heat-loving annual in most of the U.S., possible short-lived perennial in frost-free Florida if you do not let it flower into exhaustion. subtropical and tropical Americas: plant after frost, harvest aggressively, let a few spikes bloom for pollinators if you can spare the leaf quality dip.
+Full sun and warm nights; sulks below 50°F. Even moisture; avoid wet feet; mulch reduces splash-borne disease.
+Seed each season for volume; clones from cuttings keep flavor true.
+Pinch tips for bushiness; flower spikes are bee candy.
 Pairs with tomatoes like sarcasm pairs with committee meetings.
+Snip tender Cinnamon Basil growth in cool mornings for best texture -- heat-stressed leaves taste like their day job.
+Flowers at full color for peak volatiles; seeds when pods rattle but before they self-sow across paths.
+Dry herbs in thin layers; deep piles steam themselves into compost.

 Good Neighbors